per1234/arduino-ci-script/README.md

 - Parameter: **allowFail** - `true` or `false`.
 Allow the verification to fail without causing the CI build to fail.

 ##### `display_report`
 Echo a tab separated report of all verification results to the log.
+The report is located at `$HOME/report.txt`.
 The report consists of:
 - Build timestamp
 - Travis build number
 - Branch